Use case Compose file What runs on gateway What runs on host (Docker)

 Use Case 3: OTBR on Gateway — Thread/Matter (native, v2.0+)

 OTBR runs natively on the gateway (otbr-agent on the RTL8196E CPU).
-No Docker OTBR container, no serialgateway, no TCP bridge between OTBR and the radio.
+No Docker OTBR container, and no TCP bridge between OTBR and the radio — otbr-agent opens /dev/ttyS1 directly.
 The host only runs Matter Server + Home Assistant.

 This is the recommended setup for Thread/Matter since v2.0.